BarreiroReSird/WeatherAPI/README.md

 2. Abra o projeto na versão mais recente do Android Studio.
 3. Deixe o Gradle sincronizar as dependências do projeto.
 4. Compile e execute o módulo `app` num emulador Android ou num dispositivo físico.

+---

+# Weather Forecast API App

+This is a simple Android application that displays the current weather for selected cities in Portugal.
+It's built using modern Android development practices.

+**Note:** This project was developed as an academic work.
+You can find the source code on [GitHub](https://github.com/BarreiroReSird/WeatherAPI).

+## 🚀 Features

+- **Current Weather:** View the current temperature and wind speed.
+- **City Selection:** Choose from a list of Portuguese district capitals.
+- **Data Caching:** Weather data is cached locally using a Room database, allowing for offline access to the last fetched data.
+- **API Integration:** Fetches live weather data from the [Open-Meteo API](https://open-meteo.com/).
+- **Modern UI:** The user interface is built entirely with Jetpack Compose.
+- **Last Updated Timestamp:** Shows when the weather data was last successfully fetched from the API.

+## 🏛️ Application Architecture

+The application follows the MVVM (Model-View-ViewModel) architectural pattern.

+-   **UI (View):** Built with Jetpack Compose (`MainActivity.kt`, `WeatherScreen.kt`, `AboutScreen.kt`).
+The UI observes the state exposed by the `WeatherViewModel` and renders the weather information.
+-   **ViewModel (`WeatherViewModel.kt`):** Acts as a bridge between the UI and the data layer.
+It holds the application's state, fetches data from the repository, and exposes it to the UI.
+-   **Repository/Data Layer:** This layer is responsible for fetching data.
+It consists of:
+    -   **Remote Data Source:** Fetches live weather data from the Open-Meteo API using OkHttp (`WeatherViewModel.kt`).
+    -   **Local Data Source:** Caches weather data in a Room database (`AppDatabase.kt`, `WeatherDao.kt`).

+## 🛠️ Built With

+- **[Kotlin](https://kotlinlang.org/):** The primary programming language.
+- **[Jetpack Compose](https://developer.android.com/jetpack/compose):** For building the native UI.
+- **[MVVM Architecture](https://developer.android.com/jetpack/guide):** For a clean and scalable app structure.
+- **[Kotlin Coroutines & Flow](https://kotlinlang.org/docs/coroutines-guide.html):** For managing background threads and asynchronous data streams.
+- **[Room](https://developer.android.com/jetpack/androidx/releases/room):** For local database storage and caching.
+- **[OkHttp](https://square.github.io/okhttp/):** For making network requests to the weather API.
+- **[Android Jetpack Libraries](https://developer.android.com/jetpack):** Including ViewModel, Navigation, and Lifecycle components.

+## ⚙️ How to Build

+1. Clone this repository.
+2. Open the project in the latest version of Android Studio.
+3. Let Gradle sync the project dependencies.
+4. Build and run the `app` module on an Android emulator or a physical device.